 AWS Service Limits

-AWS limits how much EBS storage an account can use.
-The default value is 20 TiB in each region.
-Before launching a Teradata Database instance, you may need to increase the EBS limits for the General Purpose (SSD) volume storage.
-You must increase the EBS limits in your default region as well as in any other regions where you want to launch additional Teradata Database AMIs.
+If your system will include m4 instance types, plan the storage configuration and calculate the total amount of EBS storage required.
+(See Teradata Database Instance Types.)
+Compare that total with the AWS default limits for General Purpose (SSD) volume storage to determine whether you must request an increase.
+You must increase the EBS limits in your default region as well as in any other regions where you want to deploy additional Teradata Database AMIs.

-Teradata recommends increasing the instance limits to one more than the size of the system to support the Node Failure Recovery process.
-If you want to leave the downed node running for diagnostic purposes, Teradata recommends increasing the instance limits even further to two or more.
+Before deploying a multi-node Teradata Database instance, increase the instance limits to meet your needs.
+Teradata recommends increasing the limits to one more than the size of the system to support Node Failure Recovery.
+If you want to leave a downed node running for diagnostic purposes, Teradata recommends increasing the instance limits even further, to two or more.

 For larger systems, deployment can still fail even after you increase the EBS and instance limits.
 This happens when sufficient resources are not available in your region and availability zone at the time of deployment.
 Try deploying again later, as more resources can become available.